Find Out What a Cheat Meal Really Is

 When and Why Should You Consume a Cheat Meal?

-A cheat meal can be a useful tool for adding mass and can also be used to satisfy emotional eaters.
+A cheat meal can be a useful tool for adding mass and to satisfy emotional eaters.
 A well designed cheat meal, when used in conjunction with its supporting meals, can improve how a body responds to this normal eating deviation.
-In terms of deviation, this does not mean that one should change the way they eat around the cheat meal.
+In terms of deviation, this does not mean that one should change the way they eat around the meal.
 One should still maintain their normal eating schedule of 5-6 smaller meals per day.
-In terms of satisfying emotional eaters, one can always know that they have a cheat meal coming, so they can save their food cravings for this cheat meal.
+In terms of satisfying emotional eaters, one can always know that they have a cheat meal coming, so they can save their food cravings for this meal.